 Johannes: There is a great deal of teamwork among the staff and employees often spend half of day working alongside someone else.
 This brings both variation and social interaction to the job.

-Anders: Yes and then many of our colleagues have had some very interesting careers, working for tech startups and development assistance organizations, for example.
+Anders: Yes and then many of our colleagues have had some very interesting careers, working for tech startups and development assistance organisations, for example.
 It is both interesting and beneficial for us to have access to that competence.
 There is also a very wide technical skill-set among all those working in the development department so you hear many different perspectives when moving between teams.

-“Lively, civic-minded and unnerdy, that’s how I would describe the atmosphere”
+“Lively, civic-minded and un-nerdy, that’s how I would describe the atmosphere”